Motorcycle Defect Lawyers

-Even when operated prudently, motorcycles are some of the most dangerous vehicles on the road— providing very little in the way of protection for their operators while consistently overlooked or unnoticed by other motorists.
-For this reason, it is even more important to ensure that motorcycles are designed to meet the safety needs of riders and that motorcycle parts and components are responsive when called upon in order to maintain control of the bike or avoid an accident.
-If a design flaw or defective part is found to be the cause of an accident, the manufacturer and part supplier may be held liable to the victim for the cost of medical treatment and financial loss incurred by his or her injuries.
+Even when operated prudently, motorcycles are some of the most dangerous vehicles on the road -- providing very little in the way of protection for their operators while consistently overlooked or unnoticed by other motorists.
+For this reason, it is even more critical to ensure that motorcycles are designed to meet the safety needs of riders, and that motorcycle parts and components are responsive when called upon to maintain control of the bike or avoid an accident.
+If a design flaw or defective part is found to be the cause of a crash, the manufacturer and part supplier may be held liable to the victim for the cost of medical treatment and financial loss incurred by his or her injuries.

 Design Flaws and Defective Parts

-After being involved in an accident involving a motorcycle it is important to consider all of the potential causes of the incident, including faulty design or manufactural defects.
-Even if all of the parts performed as they were originally designed, it can be argued that the motorcycle manufacturer is liable if the bike design itself is unsafe or may contribute to increased chance or severity of injuries.
-Common components that may fail and result in bodily harm include the following.
+After being involved in an accident involving a motorcycle, it is essential to consider all of the potential causes of the incident, including faulty design or manufactural defects.
+Even if all of the parts performed as they were initially designed, it can be argued that the motorcycle manufacturer is liable if the bike design itself is unsafe or may contribute to increased chance or severity of injuries.
+Typical components that may fail and result in bodily harm include the following.

 - Brakes— being unable to stop is equally as dangerous when on a motorcycle as when the brakes apply themselves too firmly, causing the bike to lurch or throw the rider.

-- Wheel alignment— balance is extremely important when riding a motorcycle and unaligned or misaligned wheels increase the potential of losing balance or control of the bike.
+- Wheel alignment— balance is crucial when riding a motorcycle and unaligned or misaligned wheels increase the potential of losing balance or control of the bike.

 - Accelerator defects— just as coming to a lurching halt can be jarring, the unpredictability of a defective accelerator can cause a rider to lose control of his or her bike or be thrown to the ground.